jlongbotham/StressChange/README.md

 With the probabilistic setting, whether a speaker speaks to a parent is decided by a sampling a probability based on the distance, i.e. the farther away a parent is, the less like a speaker will speak to them.

+#### Lattice

+With the lattive setting, speakers are initially placed in a fixed grid pattern and only speak to their immediate neighbors.

 #### Grouped

 With the grouped setting, speakers are initially placed into two separate groups, allowing diverting trajectories over time.